-If you don’t have a specific plan regarding where you plan to eat when you leave your hotel or vacation rental, it’s easy to walk around this area to get a feel for your options and see which places have seating available.
+If you don’t have a specific plan for where to eat when you leave your hotel or vacation rental, it’s easy to walk around this area to get a feel for your options and see which places have seating available.

-Breckenridge can get very busy at the peak of the summer and especially during ski season.
-As a result, it may feel kind of overwhelming to find the perfect place to eat or drink while battling the crowds, and you may have a hard time getting a reservation at the best places, too.
+Breckenridge can get very busy at the peak of the summer, especially during ski season.
+As a result, it may feel overwhelming to find the perfect place to eat or drink while battling the crowds, and you may have difficulty getting a reservation at the best places, too.

-A great alternative, if you have a rental car or if you’re willing to take a cab or the bus, is to get out of town.
-Breckenridge may seem quite isolated, but it’s not at all far from the towns of Frisco, Silverthorne, and Dillon, all of which have many great – and far less busy – restaurants from which to choose.
+If you have a rental car or are willing to take a cab or the bus, a great alternative is to get out of town.
+Breckenridge may seem quite isolated, but it’s not far from the towns of Frisco, Silverthorne, and Dillon, all of which have many great – and far less busy – restaurants from which to choose.

 What’s the best time of year to visit Breckenridge?

 Breckenridge is a wonderful vacation destination at any time of the year.
 It’s busiest during the middle of the summer and throughout the winter season, but don’t let that sway you – those are very fun times of the year to visit.

 If that’s what you seek, the spring and fall seasons are a bit more low-key.
 Either way, Breckenridge is a destination that is primarily known for winter sports, but which remains active, lively, and happening all year, so plan your trip any time you wish to go, and you won’t be disappointed.